 Because of playlists

-Explorative audiences are drawn to streaming playlists.
-The habit of playlist consumption has made listening to a full album by the same artists less popular.
-Streaming services like Spotify and YouTube promote playlist consumption by making it easy for you to create and share them, and of course, by compiling them for you.
+Explorers are drawn to streaming playlists.
+The habits of playlist consumption have decreased the popularity of listening to artists’ full albums.
+Streaming services like Spotify and YouTube promote playlist consumption by making it easy for listeners to build playlists and share them, and of course, by building them for you.
+Reddit.com reflects interesting trends around music listening habits in 2023–namely:

-These audiences are antsy, and sitting through a 20-song album feels a bit like a chore to them.
-If they do attempt to listen to your album, they’ll skip through it, maybe listening to 5 songs max before making their minds up about you.
+These new audiences are antsy, and sitting through a 20-song album can feel like a chore to them.
+If they do attempt to listen to a full album, they’ll often skip through it, perhaps listening to only 5 songs before making up their minds about the artist.

-If this is the behavior of your potential future audience, why not give them a five-track EP to start with?
+Since this is pretty common behavior, why not give them a four-track EP to start with?
+It’s what they want.
+Reddit proof:

 Because of the investment